palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/other_tables.rst

 This table holds all addresses for the system.
 This table can be used for address-based searches and formes the bases for address information desplayed by the AMS.

+The records in ADDRESS_CD are unique by ADRID.

 **Sample:** `ADDRESS_CD.TSV <https://github.com/california-civic-data-coalition/django-calaccess-raw-data/blob/master/example/test-data/tsv/ADDRESS_CD.TSV>`_